The Experience4 min readUpdated March 2026

 Most golf days are forgettable.
-You play, you leave, you can't remember the score by Thursday.
-The days that stay with you are the ones where something changed — in your game, in what you understood about the course, or just in the conversation.
+You play, you leave, and you can't remember the score by Thursday.
+The days that stay with you are the ones where something changed - in your game, in what you understood about the course, or just in the conversation.
 This is what a day at Son Gual actually looks like.

 Before You Arrive

 Tee times at Son Gual go early.
-That's not incidental — the course plays very differently in the first two hours of the day.
+That is not incidental - the course plays very differently in the first two hours of the day.
 The wind starts later.
 The fairways are quiet.
 The light across the Bay of Palma on the approach to the 8th hole at 8am is the kind of thing people send photos of.
 We aim for that window.

 The Drive Up